pallets/flask/docs/templating.rst

 Context Processors
 ------------------

-To inject new variables automatically into the context of a template context processors exist in Flask.
+To inject new variables automatically into the context of a template, context processors exist in Flask.
 Context processors run before the template is rendered and have the ability to inject new values into the template context.
 A context processor is a function that returns a